argoproj/argoproj/community/feature-status.md

 ## The promotion process

 Features can be introduced in Argo projects in _Alpha_ or _Beta_ statuses.
+If a feature is not introduced with a particular status, it is assumed to be stable.
 After a feature is introduced with a specific status it can then be promoted to the next one.

 The transition from one status to the other respect the following
 rules: